Relating Health Locus of Control to Health Care Use, Adherence, and Transition Readiness Among Youths With Chronic Conditions, North Carolina, 2015

 Adolescents with external control of their health by chance or by other people are at increased risk for negative healthoutcomes and may fail to develop the self-management skills needed for successful transitioning to adult care.
 Future studies should examine effects of changes in locus of control on health outcomes among youths.

 Nazareth, Meaghan L.; Richards, J.; Javalkar, Karina; Haberman, C.; Zhong, Yi; Rak, Eniko; Jain, N.; Ferris, Maria; and van Tilburg, Miranda A., "Relating Health Locus of Control to Health Care Use, Adherence, and Transition Readiness Among Youths With Chronic Conditions, North Carolina, 2015" (2016).
-Pharmacy.
+Pharmaceutical Sciences.
 319.